-Fladry (fence of flags) were used for hunting wolves in Eastern Europe, but today they might be adopted for livestock protection.
+Fladry (fence of flags) are used for hunting wolves in Eastern Europe.
+They might be adopted for livestock protection.
 It is made from fabric flags that are hanging to the string or wire in small distance from each other.
 Flags do not need to be red, even though it is a usual colour.
 Flags must be 50-60 cm long and 10 cm width attached quite close to each other (30-40 cm).
 Flags must hang about 15 cm from the ground so that wind could move them easily.
 Only freely moving flags are effective, therefore farmer must check and fix them if needed.
 The territory fenced with flags must be closed, because wolves will go around till they find unfenced spot.

 Suitable for all farms.

 The effectiveness of fladry stems not from a physical barrier, but from instinctive fear of wolves.
 However, over time wolves get accustomed and once they dare to cross the fladry for the first time, they will easily do that again.
-Therefore measure is not suitable for long-term protection and should be used for temporary protection (e.g. after recent depredation) or together with other measures like dogs, fences, etc.
+Therefore measure is not suitable for long-term protection and should be used for temporary protection (e.g. up to two weeks) or together with other measures like dogs, fences, etc.

 The measure is relatively cheap – you will have to buy the string, poles and fabric.